Limestone Cave at Baratang

 Exploring Andaman and Nicobar's Limestone Caves

+The limestone cave in Andaman & Nicobar Islands stands as a natural wonder, offering a glimpse into the Earth's geological history.
+Within its depths lie various types of limestone caves in Andaman, each with its own unique features and formations.
+From the majestic stalactites and stalagmites to expansive cave networks, these limestone caves in Andaman showcase nature's remarkable ability to sculpt breathtaking underground landscapes.
 The Lime Stone Cave Andaman exploration is an exhilarating and unforgettable experience.
 Visitors are advised to bring a torch or headlamp to help them navigate the caves' dim passageways.
 Additionally, they need to have sturdy shoes with good traction for their Lime Stone Cave trip Andaman.

 They can anticipate intricate patterns that the water's flow has etched into the cave walls and the stunning stalactite and stalagmite formations.
 Be careful not to touch or disturb the delicate cave formations.
 Additionally, visitors ought to carry a first aid kit and drink water.